pietrospam/serial-weight-reader/README.md

 - **Anti-Reset Protection**: Prevents weighbridge device from restarting when connecting
 - **Cross-platform**: Works on Windows and Linux
 - **Multiple protocols**: Supports frame-based (STX/ETX) and line-based protocols
+- **Multiple Scale Support**: Pre-configured for Coquimbito and other scales
 - **Configurable**: All settings via `config.properties` file
 - **Robust**: Automatic timeout handling and error recovery
 - **Flexible**: Customizable regex patterns for different scale manufacturers